UPDATE: Meta’s planned $800M investment in Lebanon could lead to $4.8B, mayor says

 • 2.00

-The Lebanon City Council on Monday night approved incentives tied to the technology conglomerate’s possible plans for a project in the advanced manufacturing and research development park.
-The incentives include a new tax-increment financing district, pre-allocation of water resources from Lebanon Utilities and a performance-based economic development agreement.
+IBJ was the first to report Monday evening that the Lebanon City Council had approved incentives to woo the technology conglomerate to the advanced manufacturing and research development park.
+The incentives include a new tax-increment-financing district, pre-allocation of water resources from Lebanon Utilities and a performance-based economic development agreement.

-Lilly has signed multiple development agreements for LEAP that together would span two sites totaling 800 acres.
-The projects include new manufacturing facilities and a first-of-its-kind medicine foundry that could yield more than 1,300 high-wage jobs by 2030.
+Lilly, meanwhile, has signed multiple development agreements for LEAP that together total $13.5 billion and are expected to span 800 acres across two separate sites in the district.
+The projects include manufacturing facilities and a first-of-its-kind medicine foundry that could yield more than 1,300 high-wage jobs by 2030.

-Indiana Commerce Secretary David Rosenberg told IBJ in October that an undisclosed company was expected to make an announcement later this year about plans for a $6 billion project on a 1,500-acre site west of Interstate 65 in the LEAP District.
+Indiana Commerce Secretary David Rosenberg told IBJ in October that an undisclosed company was expected to make an announcement later this year about plans for a multibillion-dollar project on a 1,500-acre site west of Interstate 65 in the LEAP District.
+Gentry said Meta is the project to which Rosenberg was referring.

 Please enable JavaScript to view this content.